 Do I Need an Accountant for my Self-employed Business?

-There is no mandatory requirement to use an accountant, but many self-employed people do choose to seek professional advice.
+There is no mandatory requirement to use an accountant, , but many self-employed people do hire an accountant to seek professional advice.

 Professional services for self-employed people can help with: